 The alternative to this predicament is authentic leadership — a healthy alignment between your values and behaviors that can reenergize life at work and at home.
-Women who are authentic have a good understanding of themselves and their priorities.
-They attend first to what’s important to them rather than what might be important to other people.
+Women who lead authentically have a good understanding of themselves and their priorities.
+They attend first to what’s important to them, rather than what might be important to other people.
 They are clear about how they feel and what they need and prefer.

-But living a life strongly connected to your belief system promotes growth, learning, and psychological well-being.
-That makes authenticity an important factor in leadership development.
+But living a life strongly connected to your belief system promotes growth, learning, and psychological wellbeing.
+It’s part of practicing holistic leadership, even in uncertain times.
+That makes leading authentically an important factor in leadership development.

-Authenticity — which can be described as a healthy alignment between your values and behaviors — is a powerful factor in the lives of women.
+Authenticity — which can be described as a healthy alignment between your values and behaviors — is a powerful factor in the lives of leaders, especially women leaders.

 Our researchers explored the choices and trade-offs facing high-achieving women in managerial and executive roles.
-Authenticity emerged as one of the 5 key themes influencing women’s careers and life choices.
+Authenticity emerged as one of the 4 keys for success for women leaders.

-In the study, women who demonstrated the greatest authenticity were in touch with what was most important to them and in tune with their instincts:
+In our study, women who demonstrated the greatest authenticity were in touch with what was most important to them and in tune with their instincts:

-- Highly authentic women could articulate the choices and trade-offs they’d made about leaving jobs and taking on new ones, balancing motherhood and leadership, work and personal life, getting out of bad situations, switching careers, managing dual careers, setting financial goals, and a range of other issues.
+- Highly authentic women could articulate the choices and trade-offs they’d made about leaving jobs and taking on new ones, handling parenting and leadership responsibilities, getting out of bad situations, switching careers, managing dual careers, setting financial goals, achieving “balance” between their work and personal life, and a range of other issues.

-What can you do to develop authenticity?
+What can you do to develop authenticity and lead more authentically?
 How can you align your inner and outer selves so your work behavior becomes comfortable and natural?
-We recommend these 4 steps:
+We recommend these 4 steps.

 1. Increase Your Self-Awareness.

-A key component of behaving authentically is to understand what you care about most.
+A key component of behaving and leading authentically is to understand what you care about most.
 What are your values, likes, and dislikes?
-This might sound simple, but in today’s complex world, determining what’s most important can be difficult.
-Learn sure-fire ways to increase your self-awareness.
+What are your strengths and weaknesses?
+This might sound simple, but in today’s complex world, determining what’s most important to you can be difficult.
+Set aside time to reflect, and learn some ways to increase your self-awareness.

 2. Assess and Evaluate.

 Once you’re clear about your values, likes, and dislikes, you can better see how aligned your behaviors are with your beliefs.
-What have you already given up and need to reclaim, and what are you willing to give up to get what’s most important to you?
-Set goals that are aligned with your values.
+What have you already given up and need to reclaim, and what are you willing to give up to get more of what you want?
+Ensure that how you spend your time actually aligns with whatever is most important to you, and set goals for yourself that are aligned with your values.

 3. Take Action.